 Spiritual and social life for traditional Kodavas revolves around the ain mane, or ancestral homestead.
 Built on raised platforms to overlook the family land, these large, detached houses, with their beautiful carved wood doors and beaten-earth floors, generally have four wings and courtyards to accommodate various branches of the extended family, as well as shrine rooms, or Karona Kalas, dedicated to the clan’s most important forebears.
 Key religious rituals and rites of passage are always conducted in the ain mane, rather than the local temple.
-However, you could easily travel through Kodagu without ever seeing one, as they are invariably away from roads, shrouded in thick forest.
+However, you could easily travel through Kodagu without ever seeing one, as they are invariably away from roads, deep in the plantations.

 Nagarahole (“Snake River”) National Park, together with Bandipur and Tamil Nadu’s Mudumalai national parks, forms the Nilgiri Biosphere Reserve, one of India’s most extensive tracts of protected forest.
 Straddling Kodagu and Mysore districts, the park extends 640 square kilometres north from the River Kabini, which has been dammed to form a picturesque artificial lake.
 During the dry season (Feb–June), this perennial water source attracts large numbers of animals to its muddy riverbanks and grassy swamps, or hadlus, making it a potentially prime spot for sighting gaur (Indian bison), elephant, dhole (wild dog), deer, boar, and even the odd tiger or leopard.
 The forest here is of the moist deciduous type – thick jungle with a 30m-high canopy – and more impressive than Bandipur’s drier scrub.
 The park is best avoided altogether during the monsoon season.